MPC for Tech Giants (GMPC): Enabling Gulliver and the Lilliputians to Cooperate Amicably: Introduction

 \section{Introduction}

-Consider a large organization (such as Apple or Google; henceforth the {\em server} or {\em Gulliver}) that is interested in executing a secure computation over its users' data (we call the users {\em Lilliputians}) .
-As the server is way more powerful than the average user, we would like it do most of the heavy-lifting in the computation, thereby allowing the users to do only light-weight computations.
+Consider a large organization (such as Apple or Google; henceforth the {\em server} or {\em Gulliver}) that is interested in executing a secure computation over its users' data (we call the users {\em Lilliputians}).
+As the server is way more powerful than the average user, we would like it to do most of the heavy-lifting in the computation, thereby allowing the users to do only lightweight computations.
 In addition, it is reasonable to assume that users can communicate only via the server (i.e., a {\em star} communication model).
 This is beneficial both for the server (who can better monitor and enforce the progress of the computation) and for the users (who only need to communicate with a supposedly reliable server).
 For example, in a protocol between Apple and its users, such a restricted communication model makes more sense than having 100M iPhone users communicate arbitrarily.

-In this work we set out to explore secure multiparty computation under these (and similar) conditions, which we formalize next.
+This suggests a computation model with a powerful server that on the one hand is supposed to do most of the computation work, and on the other hand, if corrupted, might tamper with the communication of the other users (because of the star topology).
+This combination poses several challenges (to be surveyed next), and indeed all prior works in this vein only presented constructions for {\em specific functionalities} such as addition; see the related works section.
+In this work, we set out to explore secure multiparty computation under these (and similar) conditions and present the first {\em general MPC construction} in this setting.